 This month’s Sew Club project was a cube shaped Door Stopper.
-Of course we worked on getting nice corners and so on but mostly we chatted about what I had decided to fill it with.
+Of course we worked on getting nice corners and so on but mostly we chatted about what’s the best door stopper filling to use.
 The ones you buy in the shops have something heavy at the bottom to give it the necessary weight and polyester filling on top to push out the shape.
 When I last did this project I used dried beans as they were on special offer but some of my students were concerned that beans or rice could attract mice!!
 Thinking this was a very good point, I decided to look into an alternative.

 Whilst browsing the internet I soon discovered ‘weighted plastic beads’ designed for the job.
 They are advertised specifically to weight down toys, door stoppers and blankets for Autistic children.
 Unfortunately these beads would work out too expensive as I needed enough for 15 doorstops and like to keep costs to a minimum for my students.
 I also thought of using marbles but again they would be too expensive.
 And another idea was bags of sand, something I’d seen used so much in shop bought stoppers.
 Although this would be much more affordable, I was worried I’d end up with sand all over my floor!